bruninjaman/Auto-accept/readme.md

 This is a dota 2 python script to auto-accept matches.
 So you can leave your computer for a second and go drink some water.

-### Built With

-This is script is built with python with many libraries like pyautogui, tkinter, threading, time, win32gui..

 <!-- GETTING STARTED -->
 ## Getting Started